longhorn/longhorn/enhancements/20230420-engine-identity-validation.md

 Do not modify the behavior of existing tests.
 Since these tests were using clients with identity validation information, no identity validation is performed.

+- Modify functions/fixtures that create engine/replica processes to allow the new flags to be passed, but do not pass them by default.
+- Modify engine/replica clients used by tests to allow for metadata injection, but do not enable it by default.

 Create new tests that: